-- 4.19 We recognise that the pillars have interdependencies and, therefore, some timelines will be more fluid to allow for embedding and adapting to ensure that we gain the most from the changes that we implement.
-In addition, we also accept that if change is required to deliver the required impact, we will adapt our approach to ensure that we support the Council's wider vision and goals. - 4.20 We ask that members receive this update of the progress on the development, design and delivery of the People and Culture Transformation Strategy and we commit to providing regular updates via other forums including the Mayors Advisory Board at regular intervals.
+4.19 We recognise the pillars have interdependencies and, therefore, some timelines will be more fluid to allow for embedding and adapting to ensure that we gain the most from the changes that we implement.
+In addition, we also accept that if change is required to deliver the required impact, we will adapt our approach to ensure that we support the Council's wider vision and goals.